epicuri-ai/blog-content/posts/2025-06-17-breaking-ais-last-mile.md

 - **Optimized Supply Chains:** Open sharing of real-time inventory data allows automatic restocking, enhancing efficiency and responsiveness.
 - **Empowered Innovation:** By removing gatekeeper friction, AI's full potential is unlocked and directed towards true innovators.

 A future constrained by gatekeepers is unsustainable.
-The agent-centric future demands immediacy, accuracy, and direct access—exactly what Epicuri delivers.
+The agent-centric future demands immediacy, accuracy, and direct access, exactly what Epicuri delivers.

 ### Built on Openness, Autonomy, and Trust